 Retinal detachment and related vitreous problems affect one out of every 10,000 people each year.
-It is a sight threatening eye problem that may occur at any age although it usually occurs in middle-aged or older individuals.
+It is a sight-threatening eye problem that may occur at any age although it usually occurs in middle-aged or older individuals.
 Surgery is often beneficial, and if done in time, can restore good vision.
-At Shroff Eye Centre, we have a dedicated team of Vitreo-Retinal specialists committed to provide you with the best possible care to protect your vision.
+At Shroff Eye Centre, we have a dedicated team of Vitreo-Retinal specialists committed to providing you with the best possible care to protect your vision.

 What causes retinal detachment?